Comply with U.S. and Foreign Regulations

 Successful exporters must comply with both U.S. regulations and foreign import requirements.
 When shipping to U.S. free trade agreement partners, you may qualify for reduced or zero tariff rates.
 Understand compliance issues and access useful tools to protect your business.

-A colorful ship loaded with containers enters a shipping harbor.
+A photograph of a ship loaded with colorful containers coming into harbor.

 Export Regulations